Independent SaaS comparison

 Choose HubSpot if you...

-- ✓Need marketing, sales, and service in one platform
+- ✓Want marketing, sales, service, and reporting in one easier platform

 Choose Salesforce if you...

-- ✓Have (or will hire) a dedicated CRM admin
+- ✓Have or will hire a dedicated CRM admin or RevOps owner

 Frequently Asked Questions